 - Welcomes relatives and friends.

 - Stories about the Bride, her childhood and her teenage years.

 - Welcomes his new Son-in-Law into the family.

 - At the end of his speech he asks the guests to stand and toast: “The Bride & Bridegroom”

 A highlight of the day!
-The Bridegroom does not need to be humorous, although wit and charm is always appreciated.
-With everyone on his side the Bridegroom will have the floor to himself.
+The Bridegroom does not need to be humorous, although wit and charm are always appreciated.
+With everyone on his side, the Bridegroom will have the floor to himself.